1. Complete Your Application & Constitution

 Upon completion of a constitution, representatives of the proposed organization should request a hearing with the Appropriations and Charter Committee of the Student Government Legislature.
 The proposed organization should meet the following requirements:

-- Be able to submit a complete, grammatically and structurally correct constitution (this must be done prior to being granted a hearing)
+- Submit a complete, grammatically- and structurally-correct constitution (this must be done prior to being granted a hearing)

 - Have an active membership which is sufficient in numbers to fulfill the organization’s purpose, sustain its organizational life and assure its ongoing leadership development.
 In most cases a new organization will have an active membership of 10-15 members, though this can change based upon the nature of the organization.